gridbugs/gridbugs.org/content/blog/every-game-i-made-since-2019-had-a-lighting-bug/index.md

 which is the same as `1/(Cd² + 1)` where `C = 1/H²`.

 The formula above was good enough for the game jam, but while working on this post I wanted to take things a step further.
-My solution was physically accurate for lights a given distance above the ground that shine uniformly in all directions, but sometimes the effect of these lights on the ground looks too unfocused.
+My solution so far is physically accurate for lights a given distance above the ground that shine uniformly in all directions, but sometimes the effect of these lights on the ground looks too unfocused.
 Occasionally I want a sharp point of light that radiates out in all directions, diminishing at a configurable rate. `1/d²` has the shape I want but it's not defined at 0, however `1/(d + 1)²` has the same shape but is shifted to the left such that it has the value 1 at `d=0`.
-To control the rate of diminishing, multiply `d` by the parameter `C` as before:
+To control the rate of diminishing, multiply `d` by a constant parameter `C` as before:

 ![A plot of y=1/(Cd + 1)², where y is Light Intensity and d = Distance](plot6.png)